Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Using global GRMHD simulations, we demonstrate for the first time that a large-scale poloidal magnetic flux dynamo operates in BH accretion discs.
-Poloidal field loops form in situ, on the length scale $l\lesssim h\sim r$ and slightly offset from the equator, and tend to rise buoyantly.
+Using global GRMHD simulations at one of the highest resolutions to date, we demonstrate for the first time that a large-scale poloidal magnetic flux dynamo operates in BH accretion discs.
+Poloidal field loops form in situ, of size $l\lesssim h\sim r$, slightly offset from the equator, and tend to rise buoyantly (Fig.~\ref{fig:contourplot}a).
 The formation mechanism is consistent with the $\alpha{-}\Omega$ dynamo, which relies on the buoyancy and Coriolis forces to convert toroidal into poloidal magnetic flux ($\alpha$-effect), and on the disc shear to convert poloidal into toroidal flux ($\Omega$-effect).
-At the end of the simulation, the largest loops, which supply their flux to the BH, reside at $r\sim 200r_g$ (see Fig.~\ref{fig:contourplot}b).
-As accretion drags the flux inward, it presents itself to the BH as a \emph{large-scale poloidal magnetic flux}, whose scale exceeds the local radius by 2 orders of magnitude.
-The flux accumulates around the BH until it becomes dynamically-important, and leads to a MAD and mag\-ne\-ti\-cal\-ly-laun\-ched jets whose power exceeds the accretion power.
+With most of the loops expelled, the lucky remaining loop structure resides at $r\gtrsim 200r_g$ (Fig.~\ref{fig:contourplot}b).
+It presents itself to the BH as a \emph{large-scale poloidal magnetic flux}, whose scale exceeds the local radius by 2 orders of magnitude.
+The flux accumulates around the BH until it becomes dynamically-important, and leads to a MAD and mag\-ne\-ti\-cal\-ly-laun\-ched jets of constant magnetic polarity whose power exceeds the accretion power (Fig.~\ref{fig:timeplot}b).